 Using quality tools on your farm involves necessary and sometimes costly investments.
-We can all agree that the right tool can tremendously speed up your work, saving both time and money.
-How to take care of your farm tools is just as important as finding the right tools for your farm.
+We can all agree that the right tool can tremendously speed up the work, saving both time and money.
+Learning how to take care of your farm tools is just as important as finding the right tools for your farm.
 However, many other priorities of farming can often distract us from maintaining upkeep as a regular activity.
-Here are some principles to keep in mind on how to take care of your farm tools :
+Here are some principles to keep in mind:

 Store Your Tools Properly

 But even worse, searching for a lost tool can cause a lot of havoc and frustration.
-Moods can quickly sour if you lose ten minutes looking for a missing tool in the midst of a busy day – certainly we can all relate to that.
+Moods can quickly sour if you lose ten minutes looking for a missing tool in the midst of a busy day.

-This system allows you to always know where things are and will guide you or your team to properly take care of your farm tools.
+This system allows you to always know where things are and will guide you and/or your farm crew to properly take care of the tools used regularly.
 Make this a priority – according to Jean-Martin, it will help.